lanceengland/lanceengland.github.io/_posts/2023-10-18-quicksilver-practice-project-database.markdown

 Azure DevOps needs a way to deploy to your Azure sunscription, so first you need to set up an Azure Resource Manager [Service Connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).
 The first option is selecting the authentication type that Azure DevOps (AdO) will use when connecting to the Azure subscription.
 There are six (6) options, and I only have knowledge of two (2) of them, so that is another area to learn more.
 I choose **Service principle (Automatic)* in which AdO will create a Service Principle in the related Azure AD aka Entra ID instance.
 It allows you pick the scope between Management Group, Subscription, and Resource Group, and assigns the Contributor RBAC role.

 My first decision point before creating the pipeline was how much Infrastructure-as-Code to automate.
 Should I try to automate the creation of the Azure SQL Database/logical server instance in the pipeline?
 When learning something new, I tend to go for the lowest "friction" route at first; I'd prefer to get a minimum-viable concept working, and can improve/productionize it later.
-So, I decided to create the Azure SQL Database manually using the [free tier](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql).
+So, I decided to create the Azure SQL Database manually.

 Next step, SQL Database permissions.
 The Subscription-level RBAC Contributor role is for management-plane permissions.
 In order to allow the AdO service principle to create objects inside the database, it must have some level of SQL Server permissions, which I assigned using T-SQL statements after connecting SQL Management Studio.

 > Note: In the Azure portal, browse to the SQL Database and choose "Set Firewall Rules" and choose the option to allow your client IP address.